soney/spot-web/README.md

 ## Content Updates

-To update the content of the group page, if you aren't already on the network, log into [the Michigan VPN](https://its.umich.edu/enterprise/wifi-networks/vpn) and visit [http://141.211.133.47/admin/auth/login](http://141.211.133.47/admin/auth/login).
+To update the content of the group page, visit [https://mspot.link/admin](https://mspot.link/admin).
 Then:

 1. Run `git pull` and `npm install .` to be sure you have the latest version of this repo and its dependencies
 2. Update the content